Free Pure Flix Trial

 And if you do an Easter egg hunt, consider hiding Bible verses in the eggs along with candy.
 There are also fun-filled kits available that tell the Easter story through plastic Easter eggs — kits you can use with the whole family.

-Become a Pure Flix member today and spend this Easter streaming the most comprehensive movies on Easter – films for the whole family like “The Messiah: A Brickfilm,” “The Chosen” and “A.D.
-The Bible Continues.”
+Rise Above this Easter and experience the difference that wholesome entertainment can have in your home with clean streaming from Pure Flix.
+Become a Pure Flix member and start streaming authentic faith and family-friendly movies and shows for the whole family like “The Messiah: A Brickfilm,” “The Chosen.”
 You’ll also find varying perspectives on the crucifixion of Jesus with movies like “Risen,” "The Passion of the Christ" and “The Penitent Thief.”